Thursday, December 12, 2024

 °° a since deleted story in the Melbourne Herald by Nigel Adam in 2007

-American actor/comedian Steve Martin read a New York Times article about an exhibition of Western Desert painter Warlimpirrnga Tjapaltjarri’s artworks on display in New York and by the end of that day he’d acquired one for his home – and has bought more since.
+American actor/comedian Steve Martin read a New York Times article about an exhibition of Western Desert painter Warlimpirrnga Tjapaltjarri’s artworks on display in New York and by the end of that day he’d acquired one for his home – and has since bought more.

 “I was completely taken with the story of the Pintupi Nine.
 I’d truly never seen anything like it before.
-I still have it hanging in the house”
+I still have it hanging in the house,” Steve Martin said.

 Warlimpirrnga Tjapaltjarri artist biography